martynhoyer/gatsby-skeleton/README.md

 ### `gatsby-plugin-netlify`

 Allows configuration to be set at Netlify.
-Current config provided by SHO.ai

 ### `gatsby-plugin-offline`